Self-Awareness

 • Make a list of present and past habits, and try to find trends.

-• Make a long list of 20 “I was…” statements (to inspire creativity about it)
+• Make a long list of 20 “I was…” statements (to inspire creative thought about them).

 Reflect on possibilities: